gong-dennis/dennisgong/content/posts/2025-03-10--Chinese Biotech/2025-02-10---Chinese Biotech.md

 - Also in Jan 2025, GSK lead a \$120 mn funding round for [Ouro Medicines](https://endpts.com/with-120m-gsk-allied-ouro-medicines-throws-its-hat-into-burgeoning-tce-ring/), which starts with a BCMA TCE OM336/CM336.
 Licensing deal terms were \$16 million upfront and \$610 million in milestones.
 - Also in Jan 2025, Timberlyne launched with \$180 million and a [CD38](https://endpts.com/another-biotech-scoops-up-asset-from-china-based-keymed-and-nabs-180m/) antibody from Keymed.
 Terms were $30 million in near-term payments and up to $337.5 million total in milestones, plus 25% stake in the new company.
 - In Jul 2024, [Belenos Biosciences](https://endpts.com/orbimed-forms-biotech-with-assets-from-china-based-keymed-enlists-former-biohaven-exec-as-ceo/) emerged as an Orbimed autoimmunity newco with rights to two drugs (CM512 and CM536) with undisclosed MOA.
 Terms were \$15 million upfront and up to an additional \$170 million milestones, plus a 30% equity stake in the new company.
 - AstraZeneca [licensed](https://www.astrazeneca.com/media-centre/press-releases/2023/astrazeneca-enters-license-agreement-with-kym-biosciences-for-cmg901-a-claudin-182-antibody-drug-conjugate.html#!)
-CMG901 in Feb 2023 for \$63 mn upfront and up to \$1.1 bn in milestones.
+CMG901, a CLDN18 ADC, in Feb 2023 for \$63 mn upfront and up to \$1.1 bn in milestones.
 - Outside of these deals, Keymed also has a GPC3 TCE, a CDH17 ADC, a GPRC5D TCE, an a-beta antibody, and a CCR8 antibody partnered with Innocare.

 ### [CSPC Pharmaceuticals Group](https://www.cspc.com.hk/en/global/home.php)
 - CSPC is a large pharmaceutical manufacturing company that has subsidiaries doing drug development.
-- Of note, they licensed a CLDN18 ADC ([EO-3021](https://www.oncologypipeline.com/apexonco/claudin182-expression-clouds-elevations-big-reveal)) to Elevation Oncology and a Nectin 4 ADC ([SYS6002](https://www.globenewswire.com/news-release/2025/02/14/3026580/0/en/CRB-701-SYS6002-A-Next-Generation-Nectin-4-Targeting-ADC-Demonstrates-Encouraging-Safety-and-Broader-Efficacy-in-Phase-1-Study-in-the-US-and-UK-Presented-at-ASCO-GU-2025.html)) to Corbus
+- Of note, they licensed a CLDN18 ADC ([EO-3021](https://www.oncologypipeline.com/apexonco/claudin182-expression-clouds-elevations-big-reveal)) to Elevation Oncology (\$27 million upfront, up to \$1.148 billion in milestones) and a Nectin 4 ADC ([SYS6002](https://www.globenewswire.com/news-release/2025/02/14/3026580/0/en/CRB-701-SYS6002-A-Next-Generation-Nectin-4-Targeting-ADC-Demonstrates-Encouraging-Safety-and-Broader-Efficacy-in-Phase-1-Study-in-the-US-and-UK-Presented-at-ASCO-GU-2025.html)) to Corbus (\$7.5 million upfront, \$680 million in milesstones)
 - [YS2302018](https://endpts.com/astrazeneca-makes-another-cardio-deal-betting-100m-on-china-companys-lipid-drug/) is a preclinical small molecule lipoprotein(a) disruptor that was licensed to AstraZeneca.
 Terms are \$100 million upfront and up to \$1.9 billion in milestones.
 - They have a ROR1 ADC in Ph1 (SYS6005) and an mRNA-LNP-based BCMA CAR-T therapy (SYS6020) that has obtained IND approval in China for multiple myeloma, systemic lupus erythematosus, and myasthenia gravis.